Fed's Bullard-Policy to stay easy despite exit chatter

 But Bullard also noted that the inflation rate is not threatening to breach the Fed's 2 percent target.

-The Fed has more than tripled the size of its balance sheet since 2008 to around $3 trillion through a series of bond-buying programs.
-It opted in January to keep purchasing assets at an $85 billion monthly pace until the U.S. labor market outlook improved substantially.
+The Fed has more than tripled the size of its balance sheet since 2008 to around $3 trillion (1.96 trillion pounds) through a series of bond-buying programs.
+It opted in January to keep purchasing assets at an $85 billion (55 billion pounds) monthly pace until the U.S. labour market outlook improved substantially.

 In a policy shift late last year, the Fed committed to keeping interest rates near zero until the unemployment rate drops to 6.5 percent, as long as inflation is not forecast to go above 2.5 percent over a one- to two-year horizon.
 The jobless rate stood at 7.9 percent in January.